hogetee/SocketProgramming/README.md

 - Use `/rooms` to list open rooms + unread counts, and `/system` to jump back to server/system output.
 Messages for inactive rooms stay in their own windows until you switch.
 - Standard server commands still work anywhere: `/help`, `/list users`, `/list groups`, `/msg <user> ...`, `/group create|join|leave|send ...`, `/quit`, etc. The client automatically redraws the active room whenever new messages arrive there.
 - To share an image, open the React chat room you want, choose a file in the **Send Photo** row (files up to 3 MB), optionally add a caption, and click **Send Photo**.
 CLI users can run the raw `/photo` command if they Base64-encode the payload; incoming photos are saved under `received-photos/` with a descriptive filename.
+- To delete a message you sent, grab its numeric id (shown inline in the CLI or via the hoverable Delete buttons in the React chat).
+Click **Delete** in the web UI or run `/delete <message_id>` from any client; everyone in that room sees the content disappear and receives a deletion notice.
 - Examples:
   - Start a private chat: `/chat @alice`, then type `Hello there!`
   - List who is online: `/list users`